tomkat-cr/tomkat-cr/README.md

 Software Engineer with 30+ years of experience as a Full Stack Developer.
 I've developed web applications using technologies like Python and PHP in the Backend, ReactJS, JavaScript, and CSS in Frontend, Gitlab and Github for version control, Docker and Linux to simulate production environments locally, Ansible and Gitlab's CI/CD to perform the automated testing and deployments over different cloud providers, like AWS, Heroku and Vercel.

 I am a proactive, responsible, agile, never-give-up, and self-taught developer.

 I like to update my knowledge continuously with cutting-edge software development technologies.

-Overall things, I love coding.
-I also like photography and cooking.
+Overall things, <b>I love coding</b> and challenging myself.

+I also like photography, cooking, and music (R&B, Rock, Jazz).

 My mission is to work in teams to contribute to the open source development and the global adoption of blockchain technology, turning Latin America into a technological powerhouse.

-## ⚒️ &nbsp;&nbsp;Technologies I work with:
+## ⚒️ &nbsp;&nbsp;Some technologies I work with

 <p align="center">
   <img src="https://img.shields.io/badge/React-007ACC?style=for-the-badge&logo=react&logoColor=white" alt="React" />&nbsp;&nbsp;
   <img src="https://img.shields.io/badge/Phyton-yellow?style=for-the-badge&logo=python&logoColor=white" alt="Python" />&nbsp;&nbsp;